-Some, like Mill Hill East, are reached by soaring viaducts, carrying the tracks a reasonable 60ft above ground level: Dollis Brook Viaduct, which leads to the station, is the highest point on the London Underground.
+Some, like Mill Hill East, are reached by soaring viaducts, carrying the tracks a reasonable 60ft above ground level.
 Others, like Westminster, harbour vast cavernous halls with escalators plunging ever further into the depths of London.
 But what is the deepest London Underground station?

 Given the name, the startling thing is that it’s not actually underground all that much.
-Only 40 per cent of is actually below ground, and only two lines – the Victoria and Waterloo & City – are entirely below ground.
+Only 40% of it is actually below ground, and only two lines – the Victoria and Waterloo & City – are entirely below ground.

 Others, such as the Metropolitan and the District, only spend a relatively short proportion of their lifespan underground, with vast expanses stretching out into the west, north-west, and east of suburbia.

-But onto more important things.
 If you take the average depth below sea level of all the platforms in each tube station – an important clarification – London Bridge comes out on top (bottom).
-Its platforms are, on average, 22 metres below sea level.
+Its platforms are, on average, 22m below sea level.

-On average, Southwark follows at 21 metres, Elephant & Castle at 18 metres, followed by Pimlico at 16 metres below sea level on average.
+Likewise, Southwark follows at 21m, Elephant & Castle at 18m, followed by Pimlico at 16m below sea level on average.

 But seeing as some stations have very shallow platforms on lines like the District and Circle, alongside very deep platforms on lines like the Central – think of the annoyance of changing at Notting Hill Gate or King’s Cross St Pancras – the average depth in one station probably isn’t all that useful.